Comparative Analysis of Paynantheine with Other Kratom Alkaloids

 • Speciogynine: Likely involved in smooth muscle relaxation.

-• Paynantheine: A modulator with serotonergic and adrenergic effects, contributing to kratom’s polypharmacology and possibly mitigating opioid load.
+• Paynantheine: A modulator with serotonergic and adrenergic effects, contributing to kratom’s polypharmacology and potentially mitigating opioid load.

 Reference Link: